Hang Son Doong

 In this section you also find the "Jewells of the cave" the cave pearls.
 These are small calcite formations that have formed independently from the dripping water that was too fast to form stalactites.
 These cave pearls form over several hundred years, gaining sive and then eventually rolling down so that the lower ones are always the biggest

 After the slow raft ride we eventually reached the base of the Great Wall of Vietnam, a 90m calcite wall that initially had stopped the original cave explorers from getting all the way through Son Doong as the first 20m is a sheer smooth wall.
-So our raft settled at the base of what now has a fixed section of metal ladder approximately 20m high, this gets you out of the water and up and onto a ledge where you then have to heave yourself up two further sections on knotted ropes, each sections was around 30m high.
-A member of the safety team was at the top and bottom of each section and you were also attached to a safety rope, but you still have to pull yourself up the extremely steep and slippy calcite wall.
+So our raft settled at the base of what now has a fixed section of metal ladder approximately 18m high, this gets you out of the water and up and onto a ledge where you then have to heave yourself up two further sections on knotted ropes, each sections was around 30m high.
+A member of the safety team was at the top and bottom of each section and you were also attached to a safety rope, but you still have to pull yourself up the extremely steep, wet and slippy calcite wall.

 Finally when we were all at the top we got to relax a little, the people that went up first got the best view as there was a great vantage point on a small ledge adjacent to the climb.
 Once we were all safe we sat down and had our last dinner in the cave before proceeding on through the last 500m or so, passing some petrified bear bones on the way, heading up our last steep rocky section and out of the cave, back into the baking hot sun!

-Finally out of Son Doong there was still a couple of miles to trek through the jungle, down some extremely jagged and sharp rock formations and across another river before we finally reached Ho Chi Minh Road and our lift back to civilisation, but not before a cold beer (with a picture of the Wedding Cake on it) and a group congratulation for completing an expedition through the worlds largest cave, Hang Son Doong...The Mountain River Cave!
+Finally out of Son Doong there was still a couple of miles to trek through the jungle, down some extremely jagged and sharp rock formations and across another river before we finally reached Ho Chi Minh Road and our lift back to civilisation, but not before a cold beer (with a picture of the Wedding Cake on it!) and a group congratulation for completing an expedition through the worlds largest cave, Hang Son Doong...The Mountain River Cave!